Tunchiie/Bungaku/README.md

 ## Future Work
 This project focused purely on data analysis, without predictive modeling.
 Future extensions could include:

-- Incorporating **artist** and **record label** metadata to assess external influence on chart success
+- Incorporating analysis of **artist** and **record label** metadata to assess external influence on chart success
 - Building a **classification model** to predict hit status based on combined audio features and temporal context
 - Expanding to include **lyrics sentiment** or **genre** for a more nuanced understanding of musical content
-- Connecting music trends with **cultural shifts** by analyzing text-based data (e.g., from books, news, or social media) to align with the broader *Bungaku* vision
+- Connecting music trends with **cultural shifts** by analyzing text-based data (e.g., from books, news, or social media) to align with the broader *Bungaku* vision of clustering song genre with similar book genres

 ---